balajivelu147/eContainer/CONTRIBUTING.md

 - Any other branch is considered temporary and could be deleted at any time.
 Do not submit any PR to them!

 ## DISCLAIMER - This is not a PRODUCTION-READY TEMPLATE for microservices
-eShopOnContainers is a reference application to **showcase architectural patterns** for developing microservices applications on .NET 5. **IT IS NOT A PRODUCTION-READY TEMPLATE** to start real-world application.
+MPGC is a reference application to **showcase architectural patterns** for developing microservices applications on .NET 5. **IT IS NOT A PRODUCTION-READY TEMPLATE** to start real-world application.
 In fact, the application is in a **permanent beta state**, as it’s also used to test new potentially interesting technologies as they show up.

 Since this is a learning resource, some design decisions have favored simplicity to convey a pattern, over production-grade robustness.